Citi Benefits Handbook

 To prevent a serious threat to health or safety: Consistent with applicable laws, Component Plans may disclose your PHI if disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.
 Component Plans may also disclose PHI if it is necessary for law enforcement authorities to identify or apprehend an individual.

 Military: Under certain conditions, Component Plans may disclose your PHI if you are, or were, Armed Forces personnel for activities deemed necessary by appropriate military command authorities.
-If you are a member of foreign military service, Component Plans may disclose, in certain circumstances, your PHI to the foreign military authority.
+If you are a member of a foreign military service, Component Plans may disclose, in certain circumstances, your PHI to the foreign military authority.

-National security and protective services: Component Plans may disclose your PHI to authorized federal officials for conducting national security and intelligence activities and for the protection of the President, other authorized persons, or heads of state.
+National security and protective services: Component Plans may disclose your PHI to authorized federal officials for conducting national security and intelligence activities and for the protection of the president, other authorized persons or heads of state.

-Inmates: If you are an inmate of a correctional institution or under the custody of a law enforcement official, Component Plans may disclose your PHI to the correctional institution or to a law enforcement official for (1) the institution to provide health care to you; (2) your health and safety and the health and safety of others; or (3) the safety and security of the correctional institution.
+Inmates: If you are an inmate of a correctional institution or are under the custody of a law enforcement official, Component Plans may disclose your PHI to the correctional institution or to a law enforcement official for (1) the institution to provide health care to you; (2) your health and safety and the health and safety of others; or (3) the safety and security of the correctional institution.

 Workers' Compensation: Component Plans may disclose your PHI to comply with Workers' Compensation laws and other similar programs that provide benefits for work-related injuries or illnesses.

-Disclosures to the Plan sponsor: Component Plans (or their respective health insurance issuers or HMOs) may disclose your PHI to Citi and its employees and representatives in the capacity of the sponsor of the Component Plans.
+Disclosures to the Plan Sponsor: Component Plans (or their respective health insurance issuers or HMOs) may disclose your PHI to Citi and its employees and representatives in the capacity of the sponsor of the Component Plans.

-Others involved in your health care: Component Plans may disclose your PHI to a friend or family member involved in your health care, unless you object or request a restriction (in accordance with the process described in "Right to request a restriction" under "Your Rights."
-Component Plans may also disclose your PHI to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status, and location.
+Others involved in your health care: Component Plans may disclose your PHI to a friend or family member involved in your health care, unless you object or request a restriction (in accordance with the process described in "Right to request a restriction" under "Your Rights").
+Component Plans may also disclose your PHI to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.
 If you are not present or able to agree to these disclosures of your PHI, then, using professional judgment, Component Plans may determine whether the disclosure is in your best interest.